Using beans to make brownies is not a new discovery. I thought I’d play around with the recipes out there to make them a lighter, sweeter sister.

 White chocolate, tahini and cashew butter bean blondies

-1 can butter beans, drained and rinsed
+1 can white beans, drained and rinsed well

 50g cashew butter

 130g natural yoghurt (or dairy-free alternative)

 30g oats/ ground almonds * see note above

 2 tsp. vanilla extract